Mangrayd/sticky-notes/README.md

 LocalStorageService - works directly with storage

-api - provides restAPI-like interface for vuex
+api - provides restAPI-like interface for Redux

 store - provide store actions and state to components